s-sameer/face-recognition-pb/README.md

 # Face recognition
-A computer vision model trained to recognize certain faces in the resources folder.
+A computer vision model trained to recognize faces in the resources folder.